Mosaic.wav

 Mosaic.wav (モザイクウェブ, Mozaiku Webu) (stylized MOSAIC.WAV) is a Japanese moe-pop band from Akihabara, widely known for doing theme songs to eroge, they eventually began to produce their own original work in 2004.
 In an interview with JaME, Kayamori stated their name was chosen in connection to church windows, and that they believe that the name really represents colour and different passions.
-The band is named after the digital sound file format WAV.
+The second half of the band's name refers to the digital sound file format WAV.
 Their songs have also been used as opening songs for Sumomomo Momomo and Kyouran Kazoku Nikki.

-MOSAIC.WAV is fronted by vocalist MI-KO, with keyboardist Susumu Kayamori and guitarist Masaya Koike backing her up.
+The band is fronted by vocalist MI-KO with Susumu Kayamori on keyboard and Masaya Koike on guitar.

-They dubbed their own music as Akiba-Pop, J-pop covered by numerous Akihabara cultural references, this including fantasy anime and video game themes.

-MOSAIC.WAV is currently active as a band.
+Career

+Mosaic.wav officially formed in 2004 after composing several eroge theme songs.
+The group refers to their musical style as "Akiba-Pop", in reference to Akihabara, which is closely associated with otaku culture.

 In 2015, MOSAIC.WAV composed the soundtrack for the anime adaptation of School-Live!.